A Coding Theorem for Bipartite Unitaries in Distributed Quantum Computation: Single-shot Two-Round Protocols

-The main goal of this section is to derive conditions on operations that comprise $\mathcal M$, for the protocol to succeed in high fidelity.
-In particular, we clarify conditions on state transformations caused by Alice's measurement and Bob's one.
-As a result, it turns out that any successful protocol can be described as a combination of Markovianiation and the subsequent quantum state merging.
-Consequently, as we describe in detail in Section \ref{sec:achievabletworound}, the minimum costs of resources in EALOCC implementation of a bipartite unitary are derived by combining results on Markovianization and state merging.
+The main goal of this section is to derive conditions on operations that comprise $\mathcal M$, for the protocol to succeed with high fidelity.
+It turns out that any successful protocol can be described as a combination of Markovianization and a subsequent state merging.
+Consequently, as we describe in detail in Section \ref{sec:achievabletworound}, the minimum cost of resources is derived by combining results on Markovianization and state merging presented in Section \ref{sec:preliminaries}.

+In the following, we fix a unitary $U$ acting on $AB$, and denote $\Psi_{U^\dagger}$ simply by $\Psi$.
+Without loss of generality, we assume that the two-round protocol $\mathcal M$ proceeds as follows (Figure \ref{fig:singleshotformmm}): \begin{itemize} \item[1.]
+Alice performs a measurement on $AA_0$, which is described by a set of measurement operators ${\mathbb M}=\{{ M}_{k}^{AA_0\rightarrow A'}\}_k$, and obtains an outcome $k$. \item[2.]
+Alice communicates $k$ to Bob. \item[3.]
+Bob performs a measurement on $BB_0$, described by ${\mathbb N}_k=\{{ N}_{l|k}^{BB_0\rightarrow BB_1}\}_{l}$, and obtains an outcome $l$. \item[4.]
+Bob communicates $l$ to Alice. \item[5.]
+Alice performs an operation which is described by a linear CPTP map ${\mathcal O}_{kl}:A'\rightarrow AA_1$. \end{itemize} Here, $A'$ is the output system of Alice's measurement such that

+We denote the set of outcomes of Alice's measurement by $\mathbb K$.
+(See Remark at the end of Appendix \ref{app:setting} for a treatment of protocols in which not all information about the measurement outcome $k$ is communicated to Bob.)